ThangEthan/reaktor-api/README.md

 }
 ```

-3. Data get joined in SQL fashion using map and reduce forming a JSON structure of the rulebook.
+3. Data get joined in SQL fashion using map and reduce, forming a JSON structure of the rulebook.